My curriculum vitae, from the Latin expression 'the course of my life'.

 I am clergy.
-It is not what I imagined I would do for the last 20 years, but it is what I have done.
-The faith community I have served and led, in countless ways over these years, is on the far fringe of what many would consider a church.
+It is not what I imagined I would do, but it is what I have done.
+The faith community I have served and led, in various ways over these years, is not what many may consider a church.
 It has met on Tuesday nights for 25 years.
-But they have been the people and it has been the place where I have learned how to pastor.
+But they have been the people and it has been the place where I learned how to pastor.
 I now lead The Sacred Grace, a small family of parish churches in Denver, Colorado.
-I believe clergy to be an honorable and humble, necessary even in a time when many question why it is still needed.
-I’ve stood there in that black suit at both weddings and funerals.
-I’ve prayed in hospital rooms with parents when their children were born, and prayed with children again in those rooms as their parents have died.
-On a regular basis I spend my days writing sermons and reading prayers.
+I believe clergy to be an honorable and humble profession; necessary even in a time when many may question why it is still needed.
+I have stood in a black suit at both weddings and funerals.
+I’ve prayed in hospital rooms with parents when their children were born, and prayed with children again in those rooms as their parents, and now my own father, have died.
+I spend some of my days writing sermons and reading prayers.
 Other days I review spreadsheets, financial statements, and annual reports.
 I believe what clergy may do most is listen.
-Listen to the people for what they believe about God.
+Listen to the people for what they trust about God.
 Listen to God for where those they have been entrusted to lead may go next.
 It is difficult at times to state all that being clergy is, but in a few words I would say it has been a journey of divine humor, severe mercy, and endless grace.